-- A student or member of staff or a volunteer may make an allegation against a member of staff or a volunteer. - A young person may make the allegation to another student, a parent, or a member of staff.
+- A student or member of staff may make an allegation against a member of staff. - A young person may make the allegation to another student, a parent, or a member of staff.

-All staff and volunteers must be aware of their duty to raise concerns, where they exist, about the attitude or actions of colleagues or volunteers.
+All staff must be aware of their duty to raise concerns, even low-level concerns, where they exist about the attitude or actions of colleagues.
 If an allegation is made, the member of staff receiving the allegation MUST immediately inform the DSL or, in their absence, the DDSL.
 On all such occasions, the DSL will discuss the content of the allegation with the relevant Curriculum Manager.
-If a young person informs his or her parent of any such allegation the College reasonably expects that the parent will report the allegation to the College and other appropriate authorities (see Appendix 5: Useful Contact Numbers), to enable appropriate enquiries to be undertaken.
+If a young person informs his or her parent of any such allegation the College reasonably expects that the parent will report the allegation to the College and other appropriate authorities (see Appendix 5: Useful Contacts), to enable appropriate enquiries to be undertaken.

-The DSL will contact the Local Authority designated officer (LADO) immediately (ISI Regulatory Requirements, September 2014, Part 3, paragraph 64) to discuss the allegation, consider the nature, content and context of the allegation and agree a course of action including any involvement of the police.
+The DSL will contact the Local Authority designated officer (LADO) immediately to discuss the allegation, consider the nature, content and context of the allegation and agree a course of action including any involvement of the police.
 Discussions will be recorded in writing, and communication with both the individual and the parents of the child/children agreed.
-There College will consider carefully whether the circumstances of the case warrant suspension or whether alternative arrangements should be put in place.
+The College will consider carefully whether the circumstances of the case warrant suspension or whether alternative arrangements should be put in place.
 The College will give due weight to the views of the LADO and the policy when making a decision about suspension

-If the allegation made to a member of staff or volunteer concerns the Principals or a member of the Senior Management Team, the DSL will directly inform the Board of Directors who will consult with the LADO.
+If the allegation made to a member of staff concerns one of the Principals or a member of the Senior Management Team, the DSL will consult directly with the LADO.
+In the event that an allegation is made concerning the Designated Safeguarding Lead, a Principal will assume the DSL role and will adhere to relevant safeguarding procedures.
 In cases of serious harm, the police will be informed from the outset.
-The College will follow the LSCB procedures for managing allegations against staff.
-In accordance with the guidance issued by the DfE (2015) all considerations and investigations carried out by the College related to an allegation will eradicate any unnecessary delays.
+The College will follow the LSCP procedures for managing allegations against staff.
+In accordance with the guidance issued by the DfE (KCSIE, 2022) all considerations and investigations carried out by the College related to an allegation will eradicate any unnecessary delays.
 Suspension of the individual subject to the allegation will not be automatic and will only be applied if there is no reasonable alternative.
 The reasons and justification for such a decision will be recorded by the College and the individual will be notified of the reasons.

 Appropriate pastoral care and a named contact will be put in place for any suspended member of staff.
 Allegations that are found to be malicious will be removed from personnel records and any that are unfounded malicious allegations will be subject to the College's Behaviour Policy and, after investigation, sanctions may include temporary or permanent exclusion, in addition to a referral to the Police if there are grounds to believe that a criminal offence has been committed.